 - Privacy aspects of big data analytics, biometrics, cloud computing, social networks, blockchain based applications, social computing, crowdsourcing and social movements

-- Health informatics (mHealth, eHealth), social care, community care, integrated care, and opportunities as well as threats to individual and community privacy, personal autonomy, and dignity
+- Health informatics (mHealth, eHealth), social care, community care, integrated care, opportunities as well as threats to individual and community privacy, personal autonomy and dignity

 - Profiling and tracking technologies, online anonymity, surveillance, video surveillance

-- Sensor networks, Internet of Things, and mobile devices
+- Sensor networks, Internet of Things, mobile devices

 - Privacy and identity management (services, technologies, infrastructures, usability aspects, legal and socio-economic aspects), eIDs